 It's not hard to draw parallels between the story of Barry Dootmayer, from "Shrooming with Shroomy," and the then-recent shutdown of Megaupload.

-"WTF" essentially retells the Gamergate Conspiracy in comic form, with some names changed.
+"WTF" essentially retells Gamergate and the cancellation of Game_Jam in comic form, with some names changed.

 Rule of Funny: Personified in Aerynn Arlia, Electric Wonderland's Magical Girl character with no apparent limits.
 Aerynn can literally do anything at any time, as long as it's amusing — usually with NJ as the victim.